Which AOW pension rate applies in your situation?

 If you opt for an AOW pension at the rate for a person living alone

 You cannot change your and your partner’s AOW pension to the higher rate more than once.
-It is possible to change your pensions back to the rate for persons living with another adult, if you wish.
+It is possible to change your pensions back to the rate for a person living with another adult, if you wish.
 But after that, you cannot change your pension rate again.

 You and your partner are not married.
 You each have your own home.

-If you and your partner both have a home of your own, but you mostly live together in only one of them, you can still get an AOW pension at the rate for a single person, providing you both meet all the conditions for the ‘two-house rule’.
+If you and your partner both have a home of your own, but you mostly live together in only one of them, you can still get an AOW pension at the rate for a person living alone, providing you both meet all the conditions for the ‘two-house rule’.
 Find out what the conditions are.

 Conditions for the two-house rule